-The rehabilitation of the Itogon mine of ISRI in Benguet is being programmed to run at the initial rate of 400 tonnes per day.
+The rehabilitation of the Itogon mine of ISRI in Benguet is progressing with the mill about set to run at the initial rate of 75 tonnes per day by the end of the year.

 Paracale Gold Project

 A deed of sale was executed by MORE and Paracale Gold Limited (PGL), a British Virgin Islands (BVI) company, on June 25, 2014, whereby MORE purchased 100% of the outstanding capital stock of PGL, an entity incorporated in the Isle of Man and a wholly owned subsidiary of PGL-BVI, for and in consideration of 235.85 million shares owned by MORE in the Parent Company under the terms and conditions specified on the agreement dated March 14, 2014.